LollerMann/TielJ/README.md

 Head over to `OWStuff.cs` file and find the private `KeyMap` dictionary (should be around line 177) and work your way there.

 # Bugs I encountered during my limited testing
-- [ ] Youtube randomly gives an improper response and as a result backend literally dies (Best I can do is try until it works) | (NEEDS TESTING)
+- [x] Youtube randomly gives an improper response and as a result backend literally dies (Best I can do is try until it works) | (NEEDS TESTING)
 - [ ] During binary conversion in workshop code, content's length is set to value a workshop variable can hold max.
-Resulting in infinite playtime.
+Resulting in infinite playtime. | (NEEDS TESTING)
-- [ ] During buffering, a race condition arises so a considerable portion of content gets skipped (using multi threading might fix this) (NEEDS TESTING)
+- [x] During buffering, a race condition arises so a considerable portion of content gets skipped (using multi threading might fix this) | (NEEDS TESTING)
 - [ ] Some content's length might be less than needed to input a complete array of music infos.
 (Not selecting those videos for input or not pussying out when sending input might fix this issue)

 # TODO
-- [ ] Ditch primary fire/secondary fire input style and find some way to move cursor in-game to send ASCII character value
+- [x] Ditch primary fire/secondary fire input style and find some way to move cursor in-game to send ASCII character value | (NEEDS TESTING)
+- [ ] Maybe hook the keyboard and mouse input calls and disable them while providing input to the game?